Woysful/Media-Downloader/README.md

 [Download](https://github.com/Woysful/Media-Downloader/releases/latest/download/Media-Downloader.zip) the archive from the release tab or source code and place the folder from the archive in the folder with other plugins.

 The usuall path to the plugin folder is: `%appdata%\FlowLauncher\Plugins\`

-## Issues
-I didn't figure out how to get user parameters correctly to use yaml document.
-Unfortunately, to change the settings it is necessary to edit the `config.json` file in the plugin directory.